Gaddodda/json-examples/c#/JsonDotNet/README.md

 The poll example will:

-- get the `/geolocation.json` resource from a Spotter
+- get the `/geolocation.json` resource from a json app
 - grab the '`altitude`' value and do some simple modifications to it
     - example using JSON.NET
-- post the changed JSON data back to the Spotter
+- post the changed JSON data back to the json app

 ### Compile and Run the example code (with Visual Studio)